faffiDS/FINAL-ANALYSIS/README.md

 # FINAL-ANALYSIS

-the folder is composed by 2 files , 1 jupyter notebook (1) -demo Influencers Kingcom- and 1 python script (2) -modules_for_demo-.
+the folder is composed by 2 files (for just french space and for internazionalized space (i18n) , 1 jupyter notebook (1) -demo Influencers Kingcom- and 1 python script (2) -modules_for_demo-.

 (1) is the main script for the final analysis , you can run it for any topic and have the final map